 Day 1 & 2 – at the sea

 - The boarding is a bit of a mess.
-With 5000 passengers boarding and everyone required to assemble in the common area for the security briefing, it was a complete chaos for a few hours.
+With 5000 passengers boarding and everyone required to assemble in the common area for the security briefing, it was complete chaos for a few hours.

 - We checked out the spa.
-It is well-maintained with sauna, sanatarium and an arctic room.
+It is well-maintained with sauna, sanatarium, and an arctic room.

 Note: Unlike some other cruises like Carnival, spa access is not complementary to all cruise passengers.

 - Sports and aqua section on the top deck is pretty good with a pool, jacuzzi, and some water rides.
-I had some good fun trying out their ropes adventure there.
+I had some great fun trying out their ropes adventure there.
 It was impressive enough that I tried it multiple times during the journey.

-- Vegetarian food was good (not great) in the Asian section of the Garden Restaurant’s buffet and they do provide Indian roti on request too.
+- Vegetarian food was good (not great) in the Asian section of the Garden Restaurant’s buffet, and they do provide Indian roti on request too.